 How to comply with the UK law

-We have published guidance on preventing clandestine entrants in English and other languages.
-This explains the steps drivers need to take to secure and check their vehicle, and to record the steps they have taken.
+We have published a leaflet on preventing clandestine entrants in English and other languages as well as specific guidance on securing your vehicle.
+These explain the steps drivers need to take to secure and check their vehicle, and to record the steps they have taken.